-\paragraph{Nonparametric regression} In nonparametric statistics, \cite{stone1982optimal} show that for the $L_2$ estimation error, the optimal rate of convergence is $n^{-\beta/(2\beta+d)}$ when $f^*$ is $d$-variate and $\beta$-times differentiable.
-Many popular methods such as kernel methods, Gaussian process, splines, etc. achieve this rate.
-It has been recently shown that DNN (with certain compositional structure) can also achieve optimal convergence rates \citep{yarotsky2017error, schmidt2017nonparametric, bauer2019deep,liu2019optimal} and even for non-smooth functions \citep{imaizumi2018deep}.
-However, this type of results only applies to the empirical risk minimizer or some specially constructed DNNs without any algorithmic guarantee.
-In this sense, the aforementioned results are less helpful in understanding deep neural network models whose optimization is nontrivial, say highly non-convex.
+\paragraph{Nonparametric Regression} In nonparametric statistics, \cite{stone1982optimal} shows that when $f^*$ is $d$-variate and $\beta$-time differentiable, the optimal rate of convergence for the $L_2$ estimation error is $n^{-\beta/(2\beta+d)}$.
+Many popular methods such as kernel methods, Gaussian process, splines, etc., achieve this rate.
+It has been recently shown that DNN (with certain structures) can also achieve optimal convergence rates \citep{yarotsky2017error, schmidt2017nonparametric, bauer2019deep,liu2019optimal} and even for non-smooth functions \citep{imaizumi2018deep}.
+However, this type of results has two limitations.
+Firstly, they only apply to the empirical risk minimizer or some specially constructed DNNs without any algorithmic guarantee.
+Secondly, the theoretical analysis relies on delicate complexity control of the DNN family and cannot handle overparametrization, which is very common in practice.
+Therefore, the aforementioned results are less helpful in understanding deep neural network models with overparametrization and highly non-convex optimization properties.

 Our algorithm-dependent statistical analysis bridges the gap between these two types of research.
 Based on the GD trajectories and the corresponding NTK, we are able to analyze the trained overparametrized neural networks within the nonparametric framework and show they can also achieve the optimal convergence rate with proper regularizations.